shlomi-sharbet/devops-mastery-playground/README.md

 ```

-in AIM create a user for the deploy with admin privileges <br>
+in AIM create a user for the deploy with admin privileges
 create and save the access key
 fork the repository: https://github.com/handson-academy/ops-basic-angular
 fill the secrets: